jhnbsh/webpage-static_mon/README.md

     python webpage_mon.py

   If you would like the program to run on a schedule it can be added as a cron job as initially designed.

+# Use of Regular Expressions
+  Regular expressions are used to generate search patterns for content which should be ignored when comparing webpages.
+For example, there may be a date/time, nonce, or counter which is constantly changing on the webpage thus causing false positives that the webpage has changed.
+While Regular Expressions are not the ideal choice to remove such content, it is however the most efficient when using the most minimal python libraries as possible.

 # Latest Updates
 * v1.0.